 Avoiding This CBD Scam

 Also, never give your credit card details when accepting a CBD oil sample offer unless you are 100% sure that the company is reputable.
-Google the company and ensure there are no horror stories to contend with.
-Think about it – if the company can afford to give you a sample, it can certainly afford to pay the extra $5 for shipping!
+Google the company and ensure there are no horror stories reported.

 In addition to Assure, we’ve come across several other companies that are involved in this free shipping scandal, including: True CBD, Miracle CBD, Sky CBD, and Optimal Choice CBD.

 I’ve been Caught in the CBD Trap, What Now?

 The important thing is to act as fast as possible, and follow these steps:

 - Get in touch with the company and demand a refund (barring the small shipping fee).
 Make it clear that you’ll be filing a ‘fraud chargeback’ with your credit card company and speaking to your state’s attorney general.
 Scam companies probably won’t answer your call, but give it a try.

 - If you do get your refund, call your bank/credit card company to make sure the money is back in your account.
 If you don’t keep tabs on your account, you may want to cancel your card and get a new one to ensure that the company can’t charge you again.
 Otherwise, check for the next few months that no charges from them appear.